riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 This post is intended for people who are similarly confused about the differences between TDT, UDT, FDT, and LDT.
-In terms of reader background assumed, it would be good to know the statements to some standard decision theory problems (Newcomb's problem, smoking lesion, Parfit's hitchhiker, transparent box Newcomb's problem, counterfactual mugging) and the “correct” answers to them, and having enough background in math to understand the expected utility formulas.
+In terms of reader background assumed, it would be good to know the statements to some standard decision theory problems (Newcomb’s problem, smoking lesion, Parfit’s hitchhiker, transparent box Newcomb’s problem, counterfactual mugging) and the “correct” answers to them, and having enough background in math to understand the expected utility formulas.

-If you don't have the background, I would recommend reading chapters 5 and 6 of
+If you don’t have the background, I would recommend reading chapters 5 and 6 of
-Gary Drescher's [*Good and Real*](https://www.gwern.net/docs/statistics/decision/2006-drescher-goodandreal.pdf) (explains well the idea of subjunctive means--end relations), the [FDT paper](https://arxiv.org/pdf/1710.05060.pdf) (explains well how FDT's action selection variant works, and how FDT differs from CDT and EDT), [“Cheating Death in Damascus”](https://intelligence.org/files/DeathInDamascus.pdf), and [“Toward Idealized Decision Theory”](https://arxiv.org/pdf/1507.01986.pdf) (explains the difference between policy selection and logical counterfactuals well), and understanding what Wei Dai calls “decision theoretic thinking” (see [this comment](https://www.lesswrong.com/posts/g8xh9R7RaNitKtkaa/explicit-optimization-of-global-strategy-fixing-a-bug-in#FMvBDD7fNQSd3B3qd) and [this comment](https://www.lesswrong.com/posts/gkAecqbuPw4iggiub/common-mistakes-people-make-when-thinking-about-decision#uXrbGTefqvek9kkzf) and [this comment](https://www.lesswrong.com/posts/GfHdNfqxe3cSCfpHL/the-absent-minded-driver#Hrtu69eAh86KFNgBC)).
+Gary Drescher’s [*Good and Real*](https://www.gwern.net/docs/statistics/decision/2006-drescher-goodandreal.pdf) (explains well the idea of subjunctive means--end relations), the [FDT paper](https://arxiv.org/pdf/1710.05060.pdf) (explains well how FDT’s action selection variant works, and how FDT differs from CDT and EDT), [“Cheating Death in Damascus”](https://intelligence.org/files/DeathInDamascus.pdf), and [“Toward Idealized Decision Theory”](https://arxiv.org/pdf/1507.01986.pdf) (explains the difference between policy selection and logical counterfactuals well), and understanding what Wei Dai calls “decision theoretic thinking” (see [this comment](https://www.lesswrong.com/posts/g8xh9R7RaNitKtkaa/explicit-optimization-of-global-strategy-fixing-a-bug-in#FMvBDD7fNQSd3B3qd) and [this comment](https://www.lesswrong.com/posts/gkAecqbuPw4iggiub/common-mistakes-people-make-when-thinking-about-decision#uXrbGTefqvek9kkzf) and [this comment](https://www.lesswrong.com/posts/GfHdNfqxe3cSCfpHL/the-absent-minded-driver#Hrtu69eAh86KFNgBC)).